backstage/backstage/docs/features/techdocs/creating-and-publishing.md

 id: creating-and-publishing
 title: Creating and publishing your docs
 sidebar_label: Creating and Publishing Documentation
-description: Guidance on How to Create and Publish Documentation
+description: Guidance on how to create and publish documentation
 ---

 This section will guide you through: